-Incidence and mortality can be affected by the implementation of public health prevention or screening strategies that either prevent disease or find cancer in its early stages when treatment is generally more successful, the development of cancer treatment programs that may impact chances of survival, and research innovations.
+Incidence and mortality can be affected by the implementation of public health prevention or screening strategies that either prevent disease or find cancer in its early stages when treatment is generally more successful, the development of cancer treatment programs that may impact chances of survival and research innovations.

-The following three figures show incidence and mortality trends in Alberta.
+The following figures show incidence and mortality trends in Alberta.
 Separate analyses for both incidence and mortality are shown in subsequent sections.
-Significant increases or decreases were detected using JoinPoint and are described in the text accompanying each graph.
-JoinPoint models are based on yearly rates; hence there may be slight differences in the rates presented in the text (from JoinPoint model) and the graphs (where ASIRs and ASMRs are shown as three-year moving averages).
+The statistical significance of the trends was determined by using Joinpoint and is described in the text accompanying each graph.
+Joinpoint models are based on yearly rates; hence there may be slight differences in the rates presented in the text (from Joinpoint model) and the graphs (where ASIRs and ASMRs are shown as three-year moving averages).